auth0/auth0-analytics.js/README.md

 ### Optional Configuration

-If you want to disable either the Facbeook or Google Analytics integrations you can do so with the optional configuration.
+If you want to enable either the Facebook or Google Analytics integrations you can do so with the optional configuration.

 > Note: This must be placed on the page before the analytics script is loaded.